-If a Medicaid application for long-term care benefits occurs within 5-years of a non-exempt transfer, the home can be returned in order avoid the imposition of a Medicaid transfer penalty.
-In many cases this is easier said than done.
-If the person who received the home is unwilling or unable to return it, then a lengthy transfer penalty is likely to be imposed.
+If a Medicaid application for long-term care benefits occurs within 5-years of a non-exempt transfer, the home can be returned in order avoid the imposition of a Medicaid transfer penalty and “cure” the problem.
+However, in many cases this is easier said than done.
+If the person who received the real estate is unwilling or unable to return it, then a lengthy transfer penalty is likely to be imposed.

 There are also many tax issues to consider before making any real estate transfer.
 Notably capital gains tax issues need to be considered, as well as inheritance tax.
 Transferring your home outright to a child who does not live in the property can result in a large capital gains tax bill when your child later goes to sell the home.
 Also, if you give away your home yet continue to reside in it, the Pennsylvania Department of Revenue can argue that you impliedly retained lifetime rights to use an occupy the home, thereby subjecting the entire value of your home to Pennsylvania inheritance tax.